Arithmetic transfer for inner forms of $GL_{2n}$: Multiplicity functions

 \section{Multiplicity functions}

-Let $W$ be a $2$-dimensional $E$-vector space and let $\mcB$ denote the Bruhat--Tits building of $PGL_E(W)$.
+Let $W$ be a $2$-dimensional $E$-vector space and let $\mcB$ denote the Bruhat--Tits building of the projective linear group $PGL_E(W)$.
 Recall that $\mcB$ is a $(q^2+1)$-regular tree whose vertices are the homothety classes of $O_E$-lattices in $W$.
 Two vertices are connected by an edge if and only if the two homothety classes have representatives $Λ_0$ and $Λ_1$ with $πΛ_0\subset Λ_1 \subset Λ_0$.

 Let $z\in GL_F(W)$ be an $E$-conjugate linear endomorphism.
 The aim of this section is to give a precise description of the shape of the function

 More precisely, we give a description for all $z$ such that $1+z$ lies in $GL_F(W)$ and is regular semi-simple with respect to $E\subseteq \End_F(W)$.
 We begin with a simple classification lemma over the residue field whose proof we omit. \begin{lem} Denote by $σ$ the Galois conjugation of $\mbF_{q^2}/\mbF_q$.
 Let $\bar{Λ}$ be a $2$-dimensional $\mbF_{q^2}$-vector space and let $0\neq \bar{z}\in \End_{\mbF_q}(\bar{Λ})$ be a $σ$-linear endomorphism.
 Precisely one of the following six statements applies to $\bar{z}$: \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=2pt] \item It is nilpotent, i.e. $\bar{z}^2 = 0$.
 In this case, there is a unique line $\ell \subset \bar{Λ}$ such that $\bar{z} \ell \subseteq \ell$, namely $\ell = \bar{z}\bar{Λ}$.
 In a suitable basis we have